leamingrad/townapi/README.md

 ### Productising

 This repository contains a very basic API, and some of the code is a bit rough.
 To get it ready for production, the following would need to be done:

 - Tidy up aggregation class code (it should be possible to make use of inheritence more)
     - This may require framework extensions though, so is not urgent
-- Switch to a production-ready web server (probably Gunicorn)
-- Switch to a production-ready database (probably postgres SQL for this sort of data)
 - Add some overview documentation, and link to it

 ### Documentation